arieh/YADDM/README.md

 How to use
 ----------
-The class is very simple. you simply need to call it and it will generate a dropdown functionality on all marked 'UL's it assumes each li has exactly one anchor in it. sub-menues are neted 'UL's with specified class (default to 'submenu').
+The class is very simple. you simply need to call it and it will generate a dropdown functionality on all marked `UL`s it assumes each li has exactly one anchor in it. sub-menues are neted `UL`s with specified class (default to `submenu`).
+_NOTE: you can use whatever structure you would like, but you should note that the keyboard accessiblility assumes each menu item has an anchor in it. i haven't tested it, but a missing anchor might break the class_

 You can either use the contructor:

 	#JS